linkerd/website/linkerd.io/content/2/features/automatic-mtls.md

 {{< note >}}
 Linkerd does not currently *enforce* mTLS.
 Any unencrypted requests inside the mesh will be opportunistically upgraded to mTLS.
-Any requests originating from inside or outside the mesh cannot be upgraded and must rely on traditional TLS schemes.
+Any requests originating from inside or outside the mesh cannot be automatically upgraded by Linkerd.
 {{< /note >}}

-While mTLS happens automatically, check out how to [verify](/2/tasks/securing-your-service/) that it is working.
+You can validate that mTLS is enabled by following the [guide to securing your services](/2/tasks/securing-your-service/).

 ## How does it work?